Admission of Domestic Undergraduate Students

 If a transfer student has less than 24 transferrable hours, they are still considered a transfer student but required to also meet freshman admission standards.
 These students are required to submit final, official high school transcripts and official test scores (as appropriate) in addition to all official college transcripts for admission review.

-Any student that does not meet assured admission criteria for the University of Kansas will be reviewed through a holistic review to determine eligibility for admission by exception.
+Any student that does not meet assured admission criteria for the University of Kansas will be reviewed by individual review.

 Associate Director of Operations